LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: dTEC Harmonisation/ normalisation

 The band pair used in any dTEC computation is an important consideration, because the TEC (and hence dTEC) values are uncalibrated, and are computed based on band pairs that have frequency differences that span an order of magnitude -- $\Delta f$ for L1CL2C is 356MHz, but for e.g. L7QL8Q it is only 15.345MHz.
 Further, the frequency differences fall broadly into two groups, those with `large $\Delta f$ (i.e. $> 250$MHz), and those with small $\Delta f $ (i.e. $< 120$MHz).
 This grouping is simply an artifact of the transmission frequencies used by GNSS satellite constellations considered here.

-\cRed{To compute the scaling factor for a given bandpair we start with the complete set of raw dTEC values from our reference data.
-We then (a) select only those with the correct bandpair, (b) apply the desired path-angle correction, and (c) calculate fits and hence the $\WdT$ for the bandpair, and finally (d) use the ratio of this bandpair-specific $\WdT$ with that from a bandpair-agnostic $\WdT$ to get the scaling factor ${\BPC}$. }
+To compute the scaling factor for a given bandpair we start with the complete set of raw dTEC values from our reference data.
+We then (a) select only those with the correct bandpair, (b) apply the desired path-angle correction, and (c) calculate fits and hence the $\WdT$ for the bandpair, and finally (d) use the ratio of this bandpair-specific $\WdT$ with \cRed{that from the standard L1CL2C bandpair}, to get the scaling factor ${\BPC}$. \cRed{We can see some of these normalisation factors on Table \ref{table-lpnorms}, and the full table is given in {\APPENDSUP} A.9.}

-\cRed{On Table \ref{table-lpnorms} we can see that if} we try to normalise based on our quiet days reference, using dTEC values \emph{without} any path-angle correction, the computed scaling factors for dTEC's from different bands can vary by up to a factor of two. \cRed{In contrast, if} the ${\picos}=1.65$ path-angle correction discovered above is applied, the scaling factors -- with only one exception -- fall within about 10\% of unity.
-This unexpected reduction in the spread of band pair scaling factors also helps give us more confidence in the application of the ${\picos}=1.65$ path-angle compensation.